The Gherkin: Design and construction

+The design by Foster + Assocs has been described as incorporating various architectural styles: high-tech architecture (also known as structural expressionism), neo-futurism, and post-modernism.

 The building was constructed by Skanska, completed in December 2003 and opened on 28 April 2004.
-The primary occupant of the building is Swiss Re, a global reinsurance company, which had the building commissioned as the head office for its UK operation.
+The main tenant of the building is Swiss Re, who had the building commissioned as the head office for its UK operation.
 The tower is thus sometimes known as the Swiss Re Building, although this name has never been official and was never in popular usage anyway, unlike the Gherkin moniker.

 The building uses energy-saving methods which allow it to use only half the power that a similar tower would typically consume.
 Gaps in each floor create six shafts that serve as a natural ventilation system for the entire building, even though required firebreaks on every sixth floor interrupt the "chimney".
 The shafts create a giant double glazing effect; air is sandwiched between two layers of glazing and insulates the office space inside.

 Architects promote double glazing in residential houses, which avoids the inefficient convection of heat across the relatively narrow gap between the panes, but the tower exploits this effect.
 The shafts pull warm air out of the building during the summer and warm the building in the winter using passive solar heating.
 The shafts also allow sunlight to pass through the building, making the work environment more pleasing, and keeping the lighting costs down.

 The primary methods for controlling wind-excited sways are to increase the stiffness, or increase damping with tuned/active mass dampers.
 To a design by Arup, its fully triangulated perimeter structure makes the building rigid enough without any extra reinforcements.
 Despite its overall curved glass shape, there is only one piece of curved glass on the building, the lens-shaped cap at the apex.

 On the building's top level (the 40th floor), there is a bar for tenants and their guests, with a panoramic view of London.
 A restaurant operates on the 39th floor, and private dining rooms on the 38th.
 Most buildings have extensive lift equipment on the roof of the building, but this was not possible for the Gherkin, since a bar had been planned for the 40th floor.
 The architects dealt with this by having the main lift only reach the 34th floor, with a separate push-from-below lift to the 39th floor.
 There is a marble stairwell and a disabled persons' lift, which leads the visitor up to the bar in the dome.

 The building is visible over long distances: From the north, for instance, it can be seen from the M11 motorway, some 32 km away, while to the west it can be seen from the statue of George III in Windsor Great Park.